COVID-19 Virus Testing (3/5/21)

 On the Daily Symptom Check, please reply "No" if you were tested as a result of a mandatory screening by SHS, your clinical site or random test ordered by SHS.
 Only answer "yes" if you were tested based on potential COVID symptoms or exposure.
 If you were tested and cleared by SHS or your clinical site in the last 24 hours, you should also report "no."

-When you answered that you would be returning in the Return to Campus Assessment, you were signed up for the Daily Symptom Checker and its reminders.
-To prevent abuse of the system, anyone who answered they are returning is locked into the Daily Symptom Checks for the rest of the term and must fill it out every day regardless if they are returning to campus for that day.
+When you answered that you would be returning in the Return to Campus Assessment, you were signed up for the Daily Symptom Tracker and its reminders.
+To prevent abuse of the system, anyone who answered they are returning regularly (at least once a week) is locked into the Daily Symptom Checks for the rest of the term and must fill it out every day regardless if they are returning to campus for that day.
 Your participation ensures the Student Health Services and Public Health professionals have an accurate accounting of who is and who is not coming to campus today.

 Please respond with your primary campus.
 Two questions after that, you will indicate that you do not intend to come to campus today.